Qatar's unifying World Cup vision erodes as nations cut ties

-Qatar launched its bid for the 2022 World Cup with a powerful vision that soccer could unite the Middle East.
+Qatar's bid for the 2022 World Cup was based on a powerful vision that soccer could unite the Middle East.

 ''Just think together of what we can achieve together,'' Sheikha Mozah bint Nasser Al Missned, the wife of the Qatar's then-ruler, told FIFA voters in 2010.
 She ambitiously forecast a ''culture of peace across our region through football,''